imperialCHEPI/healthgps/index.md

 | Home | [Quick Start](getstarted) | [User Guide](userguide) | [Software Architecture](architecture) | [Data Model](datamodel) | [Developer Guide](development) |

 # Introduction
-**Health GPS** is a modular and flexible microsimulation framework developed in collaboration between the Centre for Health Economics & Policy Innovation ([CHEPI](https://www.imperial.ac.uk/business-school/faculty-research/research-centres/centre-health-economics-policy-innovation/)), Imperial College London; and [INRAE](https://www.inrae.fr), France; as part of the [STOP project](https://www.stopchildobesity.eu/). *Health GPS* allow researchers to test the effectiveness of a variety of health policies and interventions designed for tackling childhood obesity in European Countries.
+**Health GPS** is a modular and flexible microsimulation framework developed in collaboration between the Centre for Health Economics & Policy Innovation ([CHEPI](https://www.imperial.ac.uk/business-school/faculty-research/research-centres/centre-health-economics-policy-innovation/)), Imperial College London; and [INRAE](https://www.inrae.fr), France; as part of the [STOP project](https://www.stopchildobesity.eu/). *Health GPS* models the impacts of behavioural and metabolic risk factors on chronic diseases, and measure live long outcomes to allow researchers to test the effectiveness of a variety of health policies and interventions designed for tackling childhood obesity in European countries.

-*Health GPS* creates a large virtual population representative of a specific country's population, and simulates close to reality life histories from birth to death of each member of a population including key characteristics such as gender, age, socio-economic status, risk factors, and disease profiles.
-These characteristics evolve over time and are updated annually using statistical and probabilistic models which are calibrated to reproduce key demographic and epidemiological statistics from the country.
+Health GPS creates a *virtual population* representative of a distinct country's population, and simulates close to reality life histories from birth to death of each member of the population including key characteristics such as gender, age, socio-economic status, risk factors, and disease profiles.
+These characteristics evolve over time and are updated in discrete-time *annually* using statistical and probabilistic models which are calibrated to reproduce key demographic and epidemiological statistics from the specific country.

 The model uses proprietary equations to account for a variety of complex interactions such as risk factor-disease interactions and disease-disease interactions.
-Modellers are then able to evaluate health-related policies by changing some of the parameters and comparing the outputs with a baseline simulation.
-The model produces detailed quantitative outputs covering demographics, risk factors, diseases, mortality, and health care expenditure which could then be used to complement qualitative policy evaluation tools.
+Modellers are then able to evaluate health-related policies by changing some of the parameters and comparing the outputs with a *baseline* simulation.
+The model produces detailed quantitative outputs covering demographics, risk factors, diseases, mortality, global health estimates and health care expenditure, which could then be used to complement qualitative policy evaluation tools.

 ### General Workflow
 The Health GPS workflow is summarised below, datasets from many disconnected sources are used to define the various modules and components of the framework.
-Commonly used datasets are processed, aggregated, indexed and stored in the backend *datastore*, while single use datasets are analysed externally to build the *risk factors* and *SES* modules, design and parameterise *intervention*.
+Commonly used datasets are processed, aggregated, indexed by country and stored in the backend *datastore*, while research specific datasets are analysed externally to build the *risk factors* and *socio-economic status* modules, design and parameterise *intervention* to be tested.

 |![Health GPS Workflow](/assets/image/general_workflow.png)|
 |:--:|